Lecrapouille/OpenGlassBox/doc/engine.md

 A city may hold several `Path` objects and they never meet: a road network and a rail network are two of them, and the router never leaves the one it started on.
 That is the whole of the separation, and it is enforced in one place rather than checked everywhere.

 A `Way` knows its length, how many agents are on it, and from those two how long it takes to drive.
-That travel time, not the length, is what the router minimises: see [How traffic is modelled](#how-traffic-is-modelled) below.
+That travel time, not the length, is what the router minimises: see [how traffic is modelled](traffic.md).

 Both containers are `std::deque` rather than `std::vector`, and that is deliberate: everything refers to a crossroads or a street **by address**, so adding one must not move the others.